ronger4242/MITx-6.00.2x/README.md

 There are four python files avaiable.

 ## Acknowledgements
-Credits must be given to Airbnb
+Credits must be given to edX and MITx.